-One of the world's biggest environmental challenges is climate change.
+Climate change is among the world's biggest environmental challenges.
 This threat is mainly caused by an accumulation of greenhouse gases resulting from large-scale anthropogenic processes.
 Carbon dioxide (CO2) release from fossil-fuel use is a dominant factor.
 Engineers can play important roles in responding to this threat by the development and application of appropriate technologies.
 This course begins by establishing the scientific basis for concern about climate change, emphasizing the scale of change required to move from business as usual to a sustainable trajectory.
 Fossil-fuel-based energy systems are the dominant contributors to greenhouse gas accumulation, and so the course considers current and future energy systems, emphasizing electricity and transportation and considering both supply and end-use.
-Important alternatives are explored, such wind turbines, solar photovoltaic devices, and biofuels.
-Important technologies that can reduce end-use energy demand are assessed, such as those applied in buildings (lighting and cooking appliances) and in transportation (electric and fuel-cell powered vehicles).
-In addition to altering energy systems, other mitigation technologies are considered, such as those that aim to sequester greenhouse gases or to directly influence the electromagnetic radiation balance of the earth.
-An example is the capture of CO2 from large-scale fossil-fueled units with subsequent disposal by deep saline injection.
+Important alternatives to fossil fuels are explored, such wind turbines, solar photovoltaic devices, and biofuels.
+Technologies that can reduce end-use energy demand are also assessed, such as those applied in buildings (lighting and cooking appliances) and in transportation (electric and fuel-cell powered vehicles).
+In addition to altering energy systems, other mitigation technologies are considered, such as those that aim to sequester greenhouse gases or that aim to directly influence the electromagnetic radiation balance of the earth.
+One example studied is CO2 capture from large-scale fossil-fueled units with subsequent disposal by injection into deep saline aquifers.